This Teriyaki Chicken Stir Fry is an easy dinner recipe that you need in your life!

 Sear chicken and stir so that all sides are cooked properly.

-Then bring green beans back into the skillet, add minced garlic, then add sauce!
+Then bring green beans back into the skillet, add minced garlic, then add teriyaki sauce!

 Once sauce is thickened and chicken and green beans are coated in Teriyaki Sauce, you are done!